Guy-Moshkowich/PATERSON-STOCKMEYER/README.md

 The degree of the two polynomials in the curly brackets have degree of k(p-1) i.e.,  p(x) is presented as a sum of two monic polynomials of degree k(p-1).

-Using the precomuted powers, we can evaluate
+Using the precomputed powers, we can evaluate
 <img src="https://latex.codecogs.com/gif.latex?x^{kp}&plus;c(x)" title="x^{kp}+c(x)" />
 for specific x value with zero nonscalar multiplication and so we can compute p(x) using recursion on the two polynomials with degree k(p-1).